 Term expires end of 2022

-Director Waespi is currently a member of the Alameda Fire Advisory Commission and the Castro Valley Sanitary District Community Advisory Commission.
-He is married and resides in Castro Valley and hikes daily in Lake Chabot Park.
+Director Waespi is currently a member of the Alameda County Fire Advisory Commission and the Castro Valley Sanitary District Community Advisory Committee.
+He is married, resides in Castro Valley and hikes daily in Lake Chabot Park.

 Director Waespi represents Castro Valley, a portion of Fremont, most of Hayward, and Union City.